polkadot-developers/awesome-substrate/README.md

 - [`srtool`](https://github.com/paritytech/srtool) - Docker image to deterministically build a runtime.
 - [`srtool-cli`](https://github.com/chevdor/srtool-cli) - CLI frontend for the `srtool` Docker image.
 - [`srtool-actions`](https://github.com/chevdor/srtool-actions) - GitHub actions to easily use the
-  `srtool` Docker image to build your onw runtime.
+  `srtool` Docker image to build your own runtime.

 ## Products and Services